fwmarkcheung/travel_planner_ai_agent/README.md

 ### Solution Statement

-Automation can streamline findings and recommend a comprehensive trip plan.
-It sufficiently reduces time and effort needed for planning the trip.
+Agents are an excellent solution for trip planning because the task is naturally multi-step, multi-domain, and context-dependent—exactly the kind of problem agents are designed to solve.

-Agents can automatically search flight itineraries, hotel booking, weather in the destination, and etc.  It helps a user to plan the trip much more efficiently.
+It can automatically search flight itineraries, hotel booking, weather in the destination, and etc.  It helps a user to plan the trip much more efficiently.
 It generates a recommended trip plan giving the user an idea the estimated cost for a cheap, a convenient, and luxary options.

 It also summarizes the plan and provide friendly reminders to the user.